-A loan program from a bank or other lending institution which allows students to finance the gap if scholarships, grants and federal loans don't cover all your college expenses.
+Alternative/Private Education Loans are loan programs from a bank or other lending institution which allow students to finance the gap if scholarships, grants and federal loans don't cover all your college expenses.
 The loans are available to students attending school and enrolled at least half-time (6 hours).

 Alternative/Private Education Loans are intended solely to aid students pursuing a degree in higher education.
 Borrowers should borrow only the amount they feel is necessary to pay for their educational costs.
 Keeping the amount of a loan at a minimum will ease repayment.
 Repayment policies vary among lenders.
 Students will be charged interest from the time the loan is disbursed until it is paid in full.

 Below is a list of lenders from whom our students have borrowed from in recent years.
 You are free to choose any lender who provides an Alternative Loan even if they are not on this list.